Pittsburgh-NEH-Institute/Institute-Materials-2020/eXist-db-stages/neh_06_reading_tei.md

 Our simplified initial controller rewrote our query to insert the *modules* subcollection into the path.
 It is possible to use a deep hierarchy to group modules in subcollections inside other subcollections, but the more varied the resource locations grow, the more complicated it will become to perform string surgery on URLs.
 For that reason, you will want to balance the organizational convenience of grouping and subgrouping similar resources, on the one hand, against the code complexity of having to rewrite the URLs for those resources differently depending on their location.
 In practice we are more likely to rewrite URLs that point to XQuery modules than those that point to static resources, such as images, CSS, etc., for which we will specify `<ignore>` in *controller.xql*.
 For that reason, we are not concerned about having subcollections inside *resources* in our app, but we will be cautious about splitting XQuery modules into separate subcollections.

+### About `request:get-parameter()`

+The `request:get-parameter()` function takes two or three arguments.
+The first argument is the name of the parameter, and it must match the parameter name that will be used in the query string in the HTTP request.
+The second argument is the default.
+For information about the third argument, which is needed only when using \<oXygen/\> instead of eXide to edit the query, see <https://www.oxygenxml.com/pipermail/oxygen-user/2019-December/006495.html>.

 ## What next?

+We are successfully returning the information we care about from a story we care about, but the information is coming back as raw TEI XML.
+In the next lesson ([neh_07_view](neh_07_view.md)) we will enhance our app to transform the XML that we have requested into HTML and style it with CSS.